ankur-gupta/async/docs/suspendables/control.md

 [bug report](https://github.com/python/cpython/issues/71430) and discussed in [PEP 492](https://www.python.org/dev/peps/pep-0492/#why-aiter-does-not-return-an-awaitable).
 We will discuss this illumintaing oddity later in the course.

+## Suspension point (aka Control transfer point)
+A suspendable function cannot willy-nilly suspend execution (and allow control transfer) anywhere.
+The control can only be transferred away from the suspendable function at the designated _suspension points_ aka _control transfer points_.

+In our pseudocode, for both explicit and implicit control transfer suspendables, this suspension point is designated by the special keywords `release control`.
+When we move from pseudocode to real python code, we will see actual python keywords that indicate the suspension points.

 ## We're not done yet
 Before we begin discussing python generators and coroutines, we need to solve the problem of